 Course approval at SDSU is a pretty trivial topic, but the evidence for noise vs. selection in the human genome is not.
 I therefore thought I would use this post as an opportunity to learn a bit more about it.
 It’s not meant to be a comprehensive review, just a taste of some major issues.
 I’m not a genetics guy — far from it — so if I make any mistakes, let me know in the comments.

-The SDSU biologists’ argument that, due to a small effective population size (\(N_e\)), selection is “inefficient” in H. sapiens rests on a classic result from population genetics.
+The SDSU biologists’ argument that, due to a small effective population size (Ne), selection is “inefficient” in H. sapiens rests on a classic result from population genetics.
 Each generation is a sample of alleles from the previous generation.
 A particular allele might decrease the probability that individuals with the allele reproduce (negative selection), increase the probability (positive selection), or have no effect (neutral).
-This effect is quantified by the selection coefficient, \(s\), which is the difference in fitness, \(W\), between two alleles, the wild type, A, and a mutant type, B:
+This effect is quantified by the selection coefficient, s, which is the difference in fitness, W, between two alleles, the wild type, A, and a mutant type, B:

-Even when \(s=0\), the frequencies of A and B will change at least a little bit from generation to generation due to random differences in the survival and reproduction of individuals with A vs. B. On average, however, the frequency of a neutral mutant allele in a new generation is, under some strong simplifying assumptions, simply the frequency of the allele in the original generation.
+Even when s=0, the frequencies of A and B will change at least a little bit from generation to generation due to random differences in the survival and reproduction of individuals with A vs. B. On average, however, the frequency of a neutral mutant allele in a new generation is, under some strong simplifying assumptions, simply the frequency of the allele in the original generation.

 If the population is small, however, then the “sample size” is small.
 Just as we learn in statistics, the smaller the sample size, the larger the variance in the “sample estimate.”
 Thus, in small populations, the frequency of a neutral allele will bounce around from generation to generation more than it would in large populations, eventually going to either 0 (lost) or 1 (fixed).
 In particular, the frequency of a new mutation is small, so there’s a good chance that it won’t be “sampled,” and will thus be lost.

 But what if the allele isn’t neutral?
-Naively, if an allele has a negative effect on fitness, \(s<0\), then its frequency should go to 0, and if it has a positive effect on fitness, \(s>0\), then its frequency should go to 1.
+Naively, if an allele has a negative effect on fitness, s<0, then its frequency should go to 0, and if it has a positive effect on fitness, s>0, then its frequency should go to 1.
 Again, though, allele frequencies fluctuate randomly.
 If these fluctuations are often larger than the systematic effects of selection, then a deleterious allele can become fixed, and a beneficial allele can be lost.
-This is much more likely to happen when a population has a small effective population size (for review of the \(N_e\) concept, see Charlesworth 2009).
-Generally, only when the magnitude of \(s\) is greater than twice the reciprocal of effective population size will the fate of an allele will be dominated by its fitness effects:
+This is much more likely to happen when a population has a small effective population size (for review of the Ne concept, see Charlesworth 2009).
+Generally, only when the magnitude of s is greater than twice the reciprocal of effective population size will the fate of an allele will be dominated by its fitness effects:

 Otherwise, its fate will be dominated by drift.
-This is what SDSU biologists were referring to: as \(N_e\) decreases, the fate of alleles will increasingly be dominated by drift.
+This is what SDSU biologists were referring to: as Ne decreases, the fate of alleles will increasingly be dominated by drift.

-The importance of selection also depends on \(s\), however, the fitness of a new allele relative to an existing allele, a fact that the SDSU biologists failed to mention.
+The importance of selection also depends on s, however, the fitness of a new allele relative to an existing allele, a fact that the SDSU biologists failed to mention.

-Figure 1, from Lanfear et al. 2014, illustrates the relationship between \(N_e\), \(s\), and the rate of evolution — the substitution rate vs. the mutation rate — conveniently using parameters that approximate those for ancestral Homo.
+Figure 1, from Lanfear et al. 2014, illustrates the relationship between Ne, s, and the rate of evolution — the substitution rate vs. the mutation rate — conveniently using parameters that approximate those for ancestral Homo.
 The top panels illustrate positive selection, and the bottom panels negative selection.
-The left-hand panels show that the substitution rate increases not only as \(N_e\) increases, but also as \(s\) increases.
-The right-hand panels depict the relationship between the ratio of substitution rate to the mutation rate (on the y-axis) and \(N_es\).
-For \(N_es < 1\) (to the left of the dotted line), the substitution rate is approximately the mutation rate (drift).
-For \(N_es > 1\) (to the right of the dotted line), the substitution rate either begins to skyrocket beyond the mutation rate (positive selection) or drop to 0 (negative selection).
+The left-hand panels show that the substitution rate increases not only as Ne increases, but also as s increases.
+The right-hand panels depict the relationship between the ratio of substitution rate to the mutation rate (on the y-axis) and Nes.
+For Nes<1 (to the left of the dotted line), the substitution rate is approximately the mutation rate (drift).
+For Nes>1 (to the right of the dotted line), the substitution rate either begins to skyrocket beyond the mutation rate (positive selection) or drop to 0 (negative selection).

-Like all other lineages, the human lineage extends back to the origin of life, \(>3\) billion years ago.
-It is therefore informative to consider the \(N_e\) of our lineage over different periods of our evolution.
-Here is a relatively recent estimate of divergence times and \(N_e\)’s for the great apes, including humans, from Prado-Martinez et al. (2013):
+Like all other lineages, the human lineage extends back to the origin of life, >3 billion years ago.
+It is therefore informative to consider the Ne of our lineage over different periods of our evolution.
+Here is a relatively recent estimate of divergence times and Ne’s for the great apes, including humans, from Prado-Martinez et al. (2013):

-And here is a recent estimate of \(N_e\) for modern H. sapiens from about 200,000 years ago to the present, from Schiffels and Durbin (2014).
+And here is a recent estimate of Ne for modern H. sapiens from about 200,000 years ago to the present, from Schiffels and Durbin (2014).

-Thus, based on estimated \(N_e\), and assuming a fixed DFE, the rate of evolution should have been relatively high when the great apes diverged from other apes about 20 million years ago, slowed when hominins diverged from chimpanzees at the end of the Miocene, slowed again, perhaps with the appearance of Homo around the beginning of the Pleistocene, and then very recently accelerated in the late Pleistocene and Holocene.
+Thus, based on estimated Ne, and assuming a fixed DFE, the rate of evolution should have been relatively high when the great apes diverged from other apes about 20 million years ago, slowed when hominins diverged from chimpanzees at the end of the Miocene, slowed again, perhaps with the appearance of Homo around the beginning of the Pleistocene, and then very recently accelerated in the late Pleistocene and Holocene.

 The DFE of new mutations is not necessarily fixed, however, but could have changed at different points in human evolution.
 Generally, deleterious mutations are expected to greatly outnumber beneficial ones because there are more ways to break things than improve them, especially if a population is well-adapted to its environmental niche.
 That means the DFE will generally be shifted toward negative values.